 WECC Member organizations may have multiple members on the EPAS.

-Notice of selection should be sent to the chair or designee.
+Notice of selection should be sent to the chair (or designee).

 Members will serve until they resign or until a successor has been selected.

 The EPAS will also include a liaison, appointed by WECC management, as a member.